nobodyisinocent/RGBtoHDMI/README.md

 ![IMG_20210501_200843_resultat](https://user-images.githubusercontent.com/80821708/132984772-09681e47-98d3-4730-8c78-369d51cbf282.jpg)

 # Tiny RGB2HDMI CPLD design
 Always with the same goal, as small as possible, this board uses the CPLD Rev1.1 design from solarmon.
-But, since the configuration menu is accessible with one button, the 3 buttons, the OSD connector (no interest for my use) and finally, the JTAG port since the CPLD can be programmed directly from the Pi0 were removed.
+But, since the configuration menu is accessible with one button, the 3 buttons and the OSD connector (no interest for my use).

-Please note the sources of this board are not available here since the pcb is under production.
-The Kicad sources & Gerber will be uploaded when the board will be assembled and tested.

 The firmware can be downloaded onto the official Github of the original CPLD version from hoglet67 here: